Compare SD-WAN & Network Security Quotes

 During 2021, three types of cyberattack were the most frequently observed in the financial sector.

-“Data leaks” is polite language for stolen data that leaves its authorized IT environment.
+“Data leaks” is polite language for stolen data that leaves its authorised IT environment.
 Cyber-attackers can steal or change poorly protected data and use the information in identity theft, credit card fraud, or other crimes.

 Data leak damage is the same as data stolen under different circumstances—loss of funds and company reputation or compliance-related trouble with federal agencies.